-These chapters comprise the second part of the ebook and cover each aspect of how to foot read in great detail.
-If you have bought the ebook you can read them by clicking on their link below.
+These chapters comprise the second part of the book and cover each aspect of how to foot read in great detail.
+If you have bought the website version of the ebook you can read them by clicking on their link below.
 But if you have not yet done so, you can get an insight into the content of each chapter by scrolling down.

-(Introductions to the theory chapters that comprise the first part of the eBook are found here.)
+(Introductions to the theory chapters that comprise the first part of the book are found here.)

-List of the ebook chapters (scroll down for further information on the content of each one, or click on the link to go there directly)
+List of the book chapters (scroll down for further information on the content of each one, or click on the link to go there directly)

 - Pregnancy & Fertility